-Life As a Social and Community Service Manager
+What You Need to Know About Social and Community Service Manager

-Job Description: Plan, direct, or coordinate the activities of a social service program or community outreach organization.
+Position Description Plan, direct, or coordinate the activities of a social service program or community outreach organization.
 Oversee the program or organization’s budget and policies regarding participant involvement, program requirements, and benefits.
 Work may involve directing social workers, counselors, or probation officers.

 Life As a Social & Community Service Manager